tsoj/Nalwald/README.md

   - Additional commands: `moves`, `print`, `printdebug`, `fen`, `perft`, `test`, `eval`, `about`, `help`, `piecevalues`

 ### About

-Nalwald is a Super GM level chess engine for classical and fischer random chess.
-It supports the Universal Chess Interface (UCI), so it can be used with most chess GUIs, such as Arena or Cute Chess.
-Nalwald is written in the programming language Nim, which is a compiled language with an intuitive and clean syntax.

 I began writing chess programs pretty much immediately after my first "Hello world!" in 2016.
 My first big project was *jht-chess*, a chess playing program with